 An APS helps reduce standby power loss while providing surge suppression and standard power strip functionality by utilizing three types of outlets: control, controlled and always on.
 The APS senses when the device plugged into the control outlet, such as your computer or TV, is turned off and eliminates power to the controlled outlets so they can’t continue to draw electricity.
 When you turn the control device on again, power is restored.

-APS are ideal for home offices and home entertainment centers.
+An APS is ideal for home offices and home entertainment centers.
 Consider using an APS if you have five or more electronics connected to your home office or entertainment center, or if you play video games.

 Example Home Office Set Up: